Many-Body Spin Echo

-In this paper we report the prediction of an effect akin to the Hahn echo, but present in many-body fermionic systems with spin orbit coupling and in the absence of magnetic fields.
-In sharp contrast to single-particle echoes, inter-particle interactions -- as integral part of the many-body dynamics -- are {\it not} a source of decoherence of the echo signal.
-Remarkably, in the non-perturbative regime where spin-orbit coupling competes with interactions and kinetic energy, the Many-Body Spin Echo (MBSE) signal takes a universal form.
-Consequently, MBSE constitutes a universal probe for genuine many-body quantum coherence, now in reach of state of the art experiments with cold atoms \cite{soi_ultracold_atoms,soi_ultracold_atoms2,soi_ultracold_atoms3}.
+In this work we address the interplay between spin echo phenomena and many-body interference.
+Our main result is the prediction of a Many-Body Spin Echo (MBSE) effect akin to the Hahn echo but characteristic of interacting fermionic many-body systems with SOC and in the absence of magnetic fields.
+In contrast to single-particle echoes, inter-particle interactions -- as integral part of the many-body dynamics -- are {\it not} a source of decoherence of the MBSE signal.
+In the non-perturbative regime where SOC and hopping compete with the interaction terms, the MBSE signal takes a universal form.
+Our semiclassical approach in terms of interfering paths in Fock space enables us to identify the coherent mechanism responsible for the MBSE as the constructive interference between amplitudes associated with classical mean-field solutions related by anti-unitary symmetries, and to provide analytical results for the amplitude and width of the echo signal.
+Its observation is in reach of state of the art experiments with fermionic cold atoms \cite{soi_ultracold_atoms,soi_ultracold_atoms2,soi_ultracold_atoms3}.